angrybacon/doomsday-wiki/markdown/articles/2020/03/22/ddfaq.md

 Generally the win conditions are 0-1 Tendrils main (0 if the Tendrils is wishable from the side) and 1 Oracle main.
-Tendrils is retained as it takes the requirement to have Doomsday resolve out by giving the option to win from just a natural storm-style kill.
+Tendrils is retained as it takes the requirement to have Doomsday resolve out by giving the option to win from just a natural _Storm_-style kill.
 DDFT lists should run 4 Lion's Eye Diamonds as they have a lot of utility.

 #### DDEFT